-My best mentors were about five years ahead of me in my career, over-achievers, and people I admired.
-You’ll want to make sure they have the position, skill set, or experience that you want.
+My best mentors were about five years ahead of me in my career, they were over-achievers, and they were people I admired.
+You want to make sure they have the position, skill set, or experience that you want.

 Subject: Quick question

-Once you’ve agreed to an initial meeting, make sure you avoid these mistakes when you’re building the relationship:
+Once you’ve agreed to an initial meeting make sure you avoid these mistakes when you’re building the relationship: